it-economics/itea-be/kata-instructions.md

 ### Introduction

+The ***itea furniture store*** is a new startup that primarily sells furniture and home decoration in their stores.
+You have been hired as a consultant to help them in their digital transformation.

+### Understanding YAGNI

-This week, we're exploring the YAGNI (You Ain't Gonna Need It) principle within the context of hexagonal architecture using our Spring Boot-based bank account service.
+This time we're exploring the YAGNI (You Ain't Gonna Need It) principle within the context of hexagonal architecture.
 YAGNI is a critical aspect of Agile and Clean Code practices, emphasizing the importance of not adding functionality until it's deemed necessary.

-### Understanding YAGNI

 YAGNI is about avoiding over-engineering and focusing on what is necessary at the moment.
 It encourages simplicity and minimalism in code design, ensuring